NetChris-actions/parse-semver/README.md

 ## Input

-There is a single input, `value_to_parse`.
+For normal operations, there is a single input, `value_to_parse`.
 It defaults to using `gitlab.ref` to automatically try to parse the branch or tag.

+For debugging you can also input specific values for GitHub action metadata that would normally be defaulted from the in-progress action:

+- `run_id`
+- `run_number`
+- `run_attempt`

 ## Outputs